gnilk/testrunner/README.md

 # Usage

-## Basics
+The testrunner framework has two parts.
+* A header file; `testinterface.h`, to help implement test cases (essentially this is optional)
+* A runner; `trun`, to execute the test case

+You must compile your test cases and the code they are testing to a dynamic library (.dll, .so, .dylib - depending on OS).
-The runner looks for exported functions within dynamic libraries.
+The runner `trun` will look for exported functions matching a certain pattern within your dynamic library.
 The exported function must match the following pattern:

 `test_<module>_<testcase>`

-_NOTE:_ In order to use the testrunner on your project you must compile your project as a dynamic library (shared object).
+<b>Note:</b> In order to use the testrunner on your project you must compile your project as a dynamic library (shared object).
 And for Windows you must explicitly mark functions for export.

-### Rules:
+## Rules:
 * Any test cased must be prefixed with 'test_' otherwise the runner will not pick them up
 * test_main, reserved for first function called in a shared library (see test execution)
 * test_exit, reserved for last function called in a shared library (see test execution)